The Self-Serving Bias: Definition, Research, and Antidotes

 - Mindful awareness helps.
 When you learn about common cognitive biases, you can start to notice yourself doing them, and self-correct.

 - Self-compassion is an extremely useful skill for reducing defensiveness and increasing your self-improvement motivation.

 - Rumination causes people to think about the causes of problems over and over again, without moving forward.
 You can use these types of cognitive behavioral therapy techniques for reducing rumination.

 Research on the Self-Serving Bias

-- This 2011 study uses a slightly different definition of the self-serving bias to relate it to climate change policy.
+This 2011 study uses a slightly different definition of the self-serving bias to relate it to climate change policy.
 The definition used here is a bias towards thinking "what benefits you is also fair."
-Free fulltext
+Free full text here.

-Receive free email updates when Dr Alice Boyes publishes a new blog post
+To receive free email updates when Dr. Alice Boyes publishes a new post, sign up at this link.